silx-kit/fabio/doc/source/install.rst

 Installation on MacOSX
 ----------------------

-Python 2.7, 64 bits and numpy are natively available on MacOSX but Python2 has reached its end on like.
+Despite Apple providing Python 2.7 as part of MacOSX, Python2 reached its end of life in 2020.
-You have to install `Python3 <http://python.org>`_ from the official web page.
+Now you have to install `Python3 <http://python.org>`_ from the official web page.

 Install via PIP
 ...............